SadhanaSai/12740-COVIDOccupancy/README.md

 <p align = "justify">
 I had initially tested out the set up by my self.
 Further, this system was tested for a couple of hours.
 It counted the number of people in the room based on the data and triggered the LED once the set limit was reached.</p>

+<p align = "justify">The below plots show the signals after processing, and the occupant count created from the signals received.
+For the 30 minute period of this experiment, the signal based counts matched the ground truth.</p>

 ## Discussion
 <p align = "justify">
 This project was aimed at ensuring that maximum occupancy of a room is not crossed.
 This was done by using 2 sensors to detect the direction of motion and thus count the number of occupants in the room.</p>